laminlabs/lamin-docs/docs/tutorial.md

 <br>

-The good thing about passing `revises: Artifact` is that you don't need to worry about coming up with naming conventions for paths.

-The good thing about versioning based on `key` is that it's how all data versioning tools are doing it.
+The good thing about passing `revises` is that you don't need to worry about coming up with naming conventions for paths.
+The good thing about versioning based on `key` is that it's how all data versioning tools are doing it and you can build a file hierarchy.

 :::